GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 Name: Bypass

-This example was mentioned in the manuscript titled: "Automatic Railway Signalling Generation for Railways Systems Described on Railway Markup Language (railML)".
-Henceforth, when we refer to the manuscript, we will do it as [1].
+This example is mentioned in the manuscript titled: "Automatic Railway Signalling Generation for Railways Systems Described on Railway Markup Language (railML)".
+Henceforth, when we refer to the manuscript, we will do it as [[1]](#references).

 ## Analysis principles

-The signalling generation process used in this work was designed following signalling principles detailed in [1] in the section "I. INTRODUCTION".
+The signalling generation process used in this work was designed following signalling principles detailed in [[1]](#references) in the section "I. INTRODUCTION".

 ## Step by step

-The following is the general methodology or "step by step" followed for analysing a railway network with the approach of this work [1].
+The following is the general methodology or "step by step" followed for analysing a railway network with the approach of this work [[1]](#references).

 A. Import the railway layout description.